 Frozen wings partially thawing in the air fryer at 400°F, with some wings being separated halfway through cooking using tongs.

-For saucy wings: toss the hot wings with your sauce in a clean bowl.
-For a sticky glaze, return the sauced wings to the air fryer for 2–3 minutes at 400°F. Be careful with sugary sauces (BBQ, teriyaki) — they can burn quickly, so cut that finishing fry to 90 seconds.
+Step 6: Naked wings go straight to the plate — that’s peak crisp.
+For saucy wings, toss the hot wings in sauce in a clean bowl.
+Want a sticky glaze?
+Return sauced wings to the air fryer for 2–3 minutes (but only 90 seconds for sugary sauces like BBQ or teriyaki — they scorch fast).n quickly, so cut that finishing fry to 90 seconds.

 Raw frozen wings (this recipe)400°F22–25 min165°F